ytbryan/aka/README.md

 * [Version History](#version-history)
 * [License](#license)

+#### Requirement: Ruby

-#### You need ruby to use aka
+You will need ruby for aka to work.
+You can use rbenv to install ruby.

-If you are seeing `ruby: command not found`, then you need to install ruby.

-- I would recommend installing it using  [rbenv](https://github.com/sstephenson/rbenv).
-- Remember to add  [ruby-build](https://github.com/sstephenson/ruby-build) and use `rbenv install <ruby_version>` to get your favorite ruby version.

 #### [Installation using Git  ](#git-installation)